mozilla-conduit/suite/README.md

   autoland.transplant-daemon:
     environment: *transplant_secret
 ```

 * Run `docker-compose build`

-### First run
-For the first run of the Lando API please instantiate the database:
+### First run of Lando

+If you are running Lando, you will need to first initialize the database:

 ```
-$ docker-compose up --detach
+$ docker-compose up --detach lando-api
 $ docker-compose exec lando-api lando-cli init
 $ docker-compose down
 ```

 ## Using the local-dev service

+The "local-dev" container includes command-line tools used to interact
+with Conduit services.

+To set up the container,

  1. `$ docker-compose run local-dev`.
 A shell will open.
  1. `$ ./clone_repositories.sh`.
 Repositories will be cloned from
     http://hg.test/
  1. The Mercurial repository is placed in the `./test-repo/`.
  1. Run `arc install-certificate` to authenticate yourself in the local-dev
     environment.
 Choose one of the [Preconfigured Users](#preconfigured-users)
-    (preferably the *conduit* one)
+    (preferably the `conduit` one)
  1. Use as a normal local development repository.

-*Note*: For the `git-cinnabar` usage we've cloned the same repository to the
+**Note**: A `git-cinnabar` version of the same repository is located at
-`./test-repo-cinnabar/` directory.
-The modified Arcanist is also provided and
+`./test-repo-cinnabar/`.
+The forked version of Arcanist is also
-aliased as the `cinnabarc`.
+provided and aliased as the `cinnabarc`.

 ## Accessing the websites provided by the suite

 ### Firefox configuration

-You can either configure the existing Firefox to use our proxy, or run a
+You can either configure an existing Firefox instance to use our
-preconfigured Firefox.
+proxy, or run a preconfigured Firefox.

 **To configure your current browser**: